Photo by SONG Got, Berlin daadgalerie 2020, DMZ Colony: Exhibition of a Book

 Winner, National Book Award for Poetry Judges Citation: “Don Mee Choi's urgent DMZ Colony captures the migratory latticework of those transformed by war and colonization.
 Homelands present and past share one sky where birds fly, but “during the Korean War cranes had no place to land.”
 Devastating and vigilant, this bricolage of survivor accounts, drawings, photographs, and hand-written texts unearth the truth between fact and the critical imagination.
 We are all “victims of History,” so Choi compels us to witness, and to resist.”

-Born in Seoul, South Korea, Don Mee Choi is the author of the KOR-US trilogy: Mirror Nation (Wave Books, 2024), the National Book Award winning collection DMZ Colony (Wave Books, 2020), and Hardly War (Wave Books, 2016).
+Born in Seoul, South Korea, Don Mee Choi is the author of the KOR-US trilogy published by Wave Books (US) and And Other Stories (UK & EU): Mirror Nation, the National Book Award winning collection DMZ Colony, and Hardly War.
 She is a recipient of fellowships from the MacArthur, Guggenheim, Lannan, and Whiting Foundations, as well as the DAAD Artists-in-Berlin Program.
-Her translation of Kim Hyesoon’s poetry collection, Autobiography of Death (New Directions, 2018), received the 2019 International Griffin Poetry Prize.
-And most recently, her translation of Phantom Pain Wings (New Directions, 2023) won the 2023 National Book Critics Circle Award for Poetry.
+Her translation of Kim Hyesoon’s poetry won the 2019 International Griffin Poetry Prize and the 2024 National Book Critics Circle Award for Poetry.
+Her forthcoming book Freely Frayed is scheduled to be published in September (US) and November (UK & EU).

-She was selected as one of the inaugural 2021 Royal Society of Literature International Writers.
+She was selected as one of the inaugural 2021 Royal Society of Literature International Writers and is a member of the American Academy of Arts & Sciences.

 She has translated several collections of Kim Hyesoon’s poetry.
 Please visit Zephyr Press, Action Books and New Directions.